 Each Skinsuit is tailor-made for its wearer with a bidirectional weave.
 The suits need to fit tightly but comfortable, while creating the right amount of force in the right places.

-ESA astronaut Andreas Mogensen will be the first astronaut to evaluate the Skinsuit in space when he leaves for the International Space Station next year.
-Thomas will follow Andreas to the orbiting laboratory in 2016.
+ESA astronaut Andreas Mogensen was the first astronaut to evaluate the Skinsuit in space when he left for the International Space Station in 2016.

-ESA’s Space Medicine Office is working with the universities of Kings College and University College in London, England, and the Massachusetts Institute of Technology, USA, to test the suit prototypes.
+ESA’s Space Medicine Office has been working with the universities of Kings College and University College in London, England, and the Massachusetts Institute of Technology, USA, to test the suit prototypes.